 Dicken attained his Masters degree from the Anglo-European College of Chiropractic (AECC) after completing a 5-year course and was awarded the title of Doctor of Chiropractic (D.C.) following his registration year.

-He joined Chelmsford Chiropractic Clinic in 2005, and became clinic Director in 2007.
+He joined Chelmsford Chiropractic Clinic in 2005, and became clinic Director of the Chelmsford Chiropractic Clinic in 2007.

-Dicken is qualified as an advanced proficiency rated Activator practitioner and has qualifications in dry-needling and manual manipulative techniques.
-Dicken is a member of the British Chiropractic Association (BCA), Royal College of Chiropractors (RCOC) and registered with the General Chiropractic Council (GCC).
+Dicken is qualified in musculoskeletal ultrasound imaging and is registered on the public voluntary register of sonographers.
+He is qualified as an advanced proficiency rated Activator practitioner and has qualifications in dry-needling, manual manipulative techniques, taping, ultrasound therapy, myofascial tools and further techniques.
+He enjoys training new graduates and is a Royal College of Chiropractor PRTS trainer.
+Dicken is a full member of the British Chiropractic Association (BCA), Royal College of Chiropractors (MRCC) and registered with the General Chiropractic Council (GCC).

 Caron was inspired to become a chiropractor after her own chronic low back pain had been alleviated within two weeks of chiropractic care.
 She was so impressed by the results that she decided to become a chiropractor herself.